 Pre-press operator Pre-press technician

-Pre-press operators carry out a range of tasks in the printing industry, like getting artwork from a client and supplying the printing plates used on a press.
+Pre-press operators work in the printing industry, getting artwork from a client and supplying the printing plates used on a press.

 1. Entry requirements

 You'll need A levels, or GCSEs at grades 9 to 4 (A* to C) including English and maths.
 A qualification in a subject like graphic design, graphic communication or art and design could help you get into this career.

 You'll need a collection of your work (a portfolio) to show employers.

 You could get into this job through an apprenticeship.

 2. Skills required